 A comprehensive area survey of radon concentrations in the Rössing mining area was conducted in the late 1980s [3].
 A grid covering an area of 16 km by 16 km was covered with track etch devices, placed between 1km (close to the pit) and 2 km (in the undisturbed areas) apart, which were exchanged every three months for a period of one year.
+The results from this survey were Figure 14: Radon concentration profile at the Rössing Uranium mine site, from a survey conducted from 2011 to 2013.

-The results from this survey were used as input for the radon dispersion models used to perform public dose assessments at that time.
+used as input for the radon dispersion models used to perform public dose assessments at that time.
 A similar survey was repeated from 2011 to 2013, covering the same original area [50].
 The new data was used for the purpose of making comparisons and to provide further input for public dose assessment calculations.
-The recent radon profile is consistent with the earlier survey, yielding baseline average radon concentrations of about
+The recent radon profile is consistent with the earlier survey, yielding baseline average radon concentrations of about 50 Bq/m3, and mining-related concentrations of up to 330 Bq/m3 on average, see Figure 14.